Code-Institute-Submissions/MikeR94-CI-Project-Portfolio-2/README.md

 # Objective

-In my second project, I intend to create a challenging, interactive and fun quiz game for user to test their knowledge on Astronomy.
+In my second project, I intend to create a challenging, interactive and fun quiz game for player to test their knowledge on Astronomy.
 The main objective is to demonstrate competency in HTML, CSS and JavaScript alongside showcasing attention to detail and the importance of thorough testing.

 [Back to top](<#contents>)

-# User Experience (UX)
+# player Experience (UX)

 ## Design Prototype